 Frankly, this is HOURS of work.
 Plus you miss out on all the other benefits of using a Tour Operator.
 And without gaining any price savings!

 And yet the bottom-line figures are very telling.
-We were STILL cheaper than booking directly or via an OTA (Online Travel Agent) for both of our Test cases.
+We were STILL less expensive than booking directly or via an OTA (Online Travel Agent) for both of our Test cases.

 Even in the last minute scenario!